 Reasons to have multiple 'personas' on phone: You could have one phone with multiple users in order to have a 'general' user for inbound calls from the PSTN (or from a group distribution), while simultaneously having a 'personal' line for people to contact the user directly.
 Line 1 could be the personal line - the direct extension to the user and Line 2 could be the 'general' user.
 That way you can route 'general' calls differently than calls directly to the user.

 Our system allows for this flexibility since we do not charge by user/extension or phone.
 Simply configure your additional lines with the SIP username and password of the extra users you would like to receive calls for and that's it.

-See the recommended links below for more information on configuring phones and creating users.
+See the recommended links in the sidebar for more information on configuring phones and creating users.